efrainmpp1/long_time_ecoacoustic_processing/README.md

 # Long Time Ecoacoustic Processing Tools

-The Long Time Ecoacoustic Processing Tools repository is a collection of code and tools for processing and analyzing ecoacoustic data over long time durations.
+The Long Time Ecoacoustic Processing Tools repository is a collection of code and tools for processing and analyzing ecoacoustic data over long time durations.To access the documentation for the developed tools, please click [here](./docs/tools.md).
+In case you don't have files to use with the tools in this repository, we have provided sample files to test the `main.py` code, which calls some methods to execute and generate results.
+Refer to the **How to Run the main.py Code** section for more details.

 ## Requirements
 - Python 3.9.x or higher installed

-## How to Run the Code
+## How to Run the main.py Code

 After cloning the repository to your machine:
 - Download the `Daily` folder containing the DailyPxx files [here]()